Bicyclette/Maze-Engine/README.md

 **Features**
 * scene explorer camera and third person camera
-* blinn phong and PBR materials
+* blinn phong and PBR materials (PBR is only supported with glTF/glb format at the moment)
 * image based lighting
 * point, spot and directional light sources (max 10 light sources per scene)
 * skybox